ayh2bxa/lp_morph/README.md

 5. Dropdown menu: features a variety of excitation signals, including white noise, ring tone, kid screaming, train, and more.
 All sounds are produced or recorded by myself.
 6. Length: controls the length of excitation signal that's actually being used in output synthesis.
 When the length is small, you will hear a strong pitch component in the output, because the same excitation samples are being looped in a small period.
 7. Start: determines the position (in fraction) of excitation to start processing.
-8. Sidechain: if on, excitation signal will come from sidechain instead of the dropdown

 For a more straightforward explanation, see the demo linked on top.